 If you have less than a 20% deposit, most lenders will require you to take out lender’s mortgage insurance (LMI).

-LMI is a type of insurance that ensures the lender doesn’t lose out if you can’t make your repayments and they have to sell the property for less than the amount owing on your loan.
+LMI is a type of insurance that makes sure the lender doesn’t lose out if you can’t make your repayments and they have to sell the property for less than the amount owing on your loan.
 It’s charged as a one-off premium and can either be paid in full as an upfront cost or added onto the amount you’re borrowing (which also means you’ll pay interest on it).

 Deposit protect bond